-Summer travel looks very different this year since we are still on Covid-19 stay-at-home orders.
-However, National Parks across the US are in the process of reopening, and are a GREAT drivable option as people look to get away to open spaces after spending months at home.
-We visited Sequoia National Park and Kings Canyon National Park recently and were immediately soothed by the peaceful nature and natural beauty.
+Summer travel looks very different this year, our National Parks are open and they are busy!
+However, National Parks across the US are in the process of adding more capacity, and are a GREAT drivable option as people look to get away to open spaces after spending months at home.
+We visited both Sequoia National Park and Kings Canyon National Park on the same trip, and were immediately soothed by the peaceful nature and natural beauty.

 Sequoia National Park and Kings Canyon National Park sit side by side in central California, and are about a 3.5 hour drive from Los Angeles.
 These parks are filled with peaceful canyons, mountain peaks, and the largest trees in the world.
 Sequoia National Park is known for the giant sequoia tree forest.
 The last remaining sequoia trees in the world are scattered along a section of the western Sierra Nevada Mountains.
 Giant sequoias are among the longest-living organisms on the planet, and can grow to 5,000 – 8,000 feet in elevation.
 The oldest sequoia ever recorded is 3,200 years old.

 Due to Covid-19 restrictions, all National Parks were closed in March 2020.
 Since then, they have slowly began to reopen with a limited capacity, to ensure the safety of visitors.
 Some are operating at 25% capacity, which means if you’re lucky enough to score a park pass, you practically have the park to yourself.
 Which is unheard of during a typical summer travel season.
 Important to note, the park passes are extremely limited and vary from park to park.
+Summer 2023 update: they are all open now, but many over over capacity.
 I’d recommend securing your park pass online and then plan your trip around that.

 The Giant Forest Grove of sequoia trees includes some of the world’s largest trees, including the General Sherman Tree and General Grant Tree.
 We hiked from the visitor center and museum and it was about 3 miles each way.
 We were able to wander through the forest filled with giant trees, and watching the sun bounce off the tall orange trees was magical.
 I highly suggest you bring ample water for this hike as parts are uphill and it does get very hot.